ICIJ/datashare-docs/concepts/running-modes.md

 ---
-description: Datashare runs using two different mode with their own specifities.
+description: Datashare runs using different modes with their own specifities.
 ---

 # Running modes